bleehu/CXDocs/README.md

 `$flask run` will start the application.

+At this stage, if you get an error along the lines of "Failed to find application in module "CX_Docs_Local.server.app".", it is possible that you need to update Flask, as factories were added in 1.0.
+You can check your flask version by opening a python terminal (`$python`), then `$import flask` and `$flask.__version__`.
+Use `$pip install --upgrade Flask` (outside the python terminal) to update.

 In order to use the database to do things like login, you'll also need to set the [auth] config settings.
 See the /config/Readme.md for more info.
 You'll also need to set `$export FLASK_PASS=blah` and `$export FLASK_USER=blah`, but instead